ashstarr/T38_task1/README.md

 Run the code and read the ouput

 ## Credits
-Ash Starr - Who worte the code
+Ash Starr - Who wrote the code

 Hyperion Dev - Who provided the training and support to help me write the code